 Pseudonaja is an online text editor and evaluation service for CIE spec PseudoCode made by me and some school friends.
 My main role within the team has been implementing the editor and evaluation service, with hugomarf & Saim-Khan1 working on the design, and dsoon writing the actual interpreter.
 The editor is built with CodeMirror 6, which has been good to work with, however it slightly lacks documentation and examples (this lead me to make a CodeMirror 6 template which won a competition).
 The interpreter is now integrated using PyScript, previously there was a websocket server hooked up to PS2.
 At the moment, only one person can run a program at once, so a timeout has been set for programs and there are plans for an interpreter written in JS in the future to eliminate this problem.

 This was my first proper Ruby on Rails project.
 It's a website to contact the Replit moderators to appeal warnings and bans that you may have received.
-I used Replit's PostgreSQL database for this, which unfortunately is quite slow and falls asleep after 5 minutes, but it's free so I can't really complain.
+I used Supabase postgresql database for this, as it works well and is free.
 The contact site makes use of Turbo Frames with the ticket filtering, changing page, changing ticket status etc. to provide a clean experience for users with no JS needed.
 I really enjoyed this as a simple project to get comfortable with the MVC system and the Rails Convention Over Configuration principle.
 The contact site has recently been deprecated in favour of a centralised email system for all Replit forums.